 Snap sound is a boutique sound design company based in Los Angeles we basically work with a variety of filmmakers all over the world really but a lot of folks in Los Angeles and New York mostly independent films and documentary films, we’ve got a really amazing team that I work with that specializes in doing really beautiful sound design for various kinds of storytelling.

-When we first built the studio about eleven years ago we were very careful to install the same monitors in all the rooms, and we built the rooms to be as close to each other as possible from a physical point of view.
+When we first built the studio about eleven years ago we were cautious to install the same monitors in all the rooms, and we built the rooms to be as close to each other as possible from a physical point of view.
 But quickly we ran into basic translation problems that you’re going to run into no matter what you do if you’re not tuning the rooms…

 At the time I really had no idea what calibration would how that would affect the quality of the mix but one thing I did consistently run into was the sensation of feeling that the more I was doing to try to fix problems in the mix, let’s take dialogue for instance if I was trying to equalize a problem that I was hearing, it felt as though the more I tried to do to it from a mixing point of view the worse it sounded everywhere else outside the studio.